XRAccessibility/xraccessibility.github.io/README.md

  - **Usefulness**: does the resource provide useful code snippets or otherwise help developers?

+For other comments and suggestions, feel free to [file an issue](https://github.com/XRAccessibility/xraccessibility.github.io/issues) using Github.

 # General Resources to Help You Get Started
 If you’re new to XR and Accessibility, then check out these resources for concepts and ideas: